Take a vacation from your business. Really.

 With just a little configuring, a spreadsheet created in Google Sheets can become a dynamic tool your whole team can use.
 For example, you can configure a budget spreadsheet to automatically highlight a given row once a figure goes below a certain amount.

 You don’t need to build an entire e-commerce site to collect online payments from customers.
 Consider offering Stripe or PayPal as an option for customers who want the convenience of being able to buy right away when they see something that catches their eye.

 10. Video interviews

 Pre-screen candidates by using a platform such as VidCruiter, which enables you to collect, view, and rate potential employees without needing to set up a live meeting.

-This list just scratches the surface of the possibilities.
+This list just scratches the surface of the possibilities to help you take a vacation from your business.
 Today’s digital solutions offer a multitude of ways to ease your workload, and maybe even ease you right out of it.

 Whereas constant connectivity feeds anxiety about what’s happening in the business, automation releases you from worry.
-It’s like hiring an extra helper for your business, someone whose main role is to make sure you get ample time to do what you should be doing, including stepping away for some well-earned relaxation.
+It’s like hiring an extra helper for your business, someone whose main role is to make sure you get ample time to do what you should be doing, including stepping away from your business for a summer vacation.

 Deal, J. (2013, September 12).
 Welcome to the 72-hour Work Week.
 HBR. https://hbr.org/2013/09/welcome-to-the-72-hour-work-we